Family Law Consent Orders – are they worth my while?

 The steps to obtaining Consent Orders?

-To ensure any agreement you have reached with your former spouse is enforceable, you should have a lawyer who is experienced in family law, draft an Application for Consent Orders to the Federal Circuit Court.
+To ensure any agreement you have reached with your former spouse is enforceable, you should have a lawyer who is experienced in family law, draft an Application for Consent Orders to the Federal Circuit and Family Court of Australia.
 This is to deter your former partner from contravening your agreement as you will be able to have Consent Orders legally enforced.

 An experienced family lawyer will be able to advise you of the practicalities of your proposed agreement and highlight any issues which you may not have considered.
-However most importantly, at Hall Payne we will advise you if you are getting the short end of the stick in regards to your proposed parenting or property arrangements.
+However most importantly, at Hall Payne we will advise you if you are getting the short end of the stick in regard to your proposed parenting arrangements or property settlement.

-If your informal agreement is uncontested and neither of you have filed an application for Consent Orders with the court, there are two ways to formalise your agreement.
+If your informal agreement is uncontested and neither of you have filed an initiating application or application for Consent Orders with the court, there are two ways to formalise your agreement.

 In Family Law matters where you are working through financial matters after the relationship has broken down, we recommend you seek Consent Orders rather than a Binding Financial Agreements (BFA).

-This is because Consent Orders are much more cost effective, offer more certainty and equity in the long term.
-In certain circumstances where parties have reached an agreement and no further negotiations are required Hall Payne can offer a fixed fee for having your Consent Orders finalised, thereby, providing you with financial certainty and reducing your legal costs.
+This is because Consent Orders are much more cost effective and offer more certainty in the long term.
+We also understand that in very special circumstances, a BFA may be more suitable.
+However, where parties have reached an agreement and no further negotiations are required Hall Payne can offer a fixed fee for having your Consent Orders finalised, thereby, providing you with financial certainty and reducing your legal costs.

 Since Consent Orders are the primary way forward let’s discuss the process below: